wp-plugins/memphis-documents-library/readme.txt

 * *Bug* - Fixed error if file was not found.
 * *Bug* - Fixed Batch Upload naming issue.
 * *Bug* - Added a missing div tag to list.
+* *Bug* - Added the ability to see document previews when logged in.

 = Memphis Documents Library Features =